AnderGray/ProbabilityBoundsAnalysis.jl/README.md

 ### related packages:
 * [puffin](https://github.com/AnderGray/pba.jl): (needs link) uncertainty compiler.
-Converts scientific codes in to one readable by a package like this.
+Converts scientific codes into one readable by a package like this.
 * [pba.r](https://github.com/ScottFerson/pba.r): R version of this software.
 * [RAMAS® RiskCalc](https://www.ramas.com/riskcalc): a commerical software for distribution-free risk analysis.
 * [IntervalArithmetic.jl](https://github.com/JuliaIntervals/IntervalArithmetic.jl): the interval arithmetic package used in this software.